westonplatter/westonplatter.github.io/_posts/2017-06-26-the-rewrite-p1-selections.markdown

 - Built-in logging
 - Testing support
 - Performant (how do we measure this?)
+- Able to run code in a terminal quickly

 Other things:
 - I can execute DB fetches in a console/shell (for example, rails console, python manage.py shell)